kubernetes/enhancements/keps/sig-scheduling/2044-simplified-topology-manager/README.md

 # Test plans

-Components which should be developed or modified for this feature could be easily tested.
+It would be ensured that the components developed or modified for this feature can be easily tested.

 * Unit Tests